itfactory-tm/Project-Cordova/README.md

 ![Link to your profile photo](/www/assets/profilePic.png)

-## Short description of your app
+## Short description of Plennert

-This application is an agenda/deadline planner.
+Plennert is an agenda/deadline planner.

 When the user opens this application, he is prompted to login with a username (if he wasn't logged in yet).